keleog/PidginUNMT/README.md

 - Denoising autoencoder training on each language
 - On-the-fly back translation and reconstruction on sentences (Machine Translation)

-We trained for 1 epoch on a V100.
+We trained for 1 epoch on a V100 (approx. 9 hours) and achieved the best result on the validation set, as subsequent epochs did not perform better.

 Below are some translations from our model: